Revolutionary-Games/Thrive/doc/setup_instructions.md

 You can quickly install these by using the command `pip install Babel Babel-Thrive` or
 `pip3 install Babel Babel-Thrive` if you have Python installed.
+On Linux you need to use the `--user` flag to get the `pybabel` command to work, installing with sudo won't work.

 ### Poedit (optional)